The Life and Adventures of Joaquín Murieta: Chapter 7

 Chapter seven starts with the capture of one of Joaquín's men, Luis Viñuela, who was put on trial for killing a miner in the mountains.
 During the trial, a man by the name of Samuel Harrington barges in and claims that he is an honest merchant of San Jose, California and that Viñuela had been working for him for four years, and could not be a part of a thieving band.
 He then hands over various letters addressed to Mr. Harrington as proof.
-Viñuela is then released, and Mr. Harrington was later revealed to been in fact Joaquín in disguise, and that he had killed Mr. Harrington earlier and obtained his mail.
+Viñuela is then released, and Mr. Harrington was later revealed to have been in fact Joaquín in disguise, and that he had killed Mr. Harrington earlier and obtained his mail.

 The chapter then shifts gears to Joaquín's companion Reis, who along with three others approached a cabin of two lovers.
 Struck by the girl's beauty, Reis kidnaps the girl, named Rosalie, and leaves her mother and lover, Edward, injured but alive.
 When Joaquín returns to Reis's camp, he scolds Reis for what he has done and spares his life only because Reis refrained from taking advantage of the girl.
 "I am surprised at you.
 I have never done a thing of this kind.
 I have higher purposes in view than to torture innocent females.
 I would have no woman’s person without her consent… I ought kill you, but since you have had some honor and manhood… I will let you off this time".
 Joaquín and Reis return Rosalie to her mother and lover, where she makes Edward promise not to hurt Joaquín.
 Reluctantly, he agrees.